 Most of us know that if you don’t sleep well, it has a negative effect on your metabolism, and it can have an even more negative impact on your mental state.

 I began to connect the dots and realized that my childhood experiences had been imprinted on me, in a very cellular way.
 It’s like that sheer unrelenting stress is part of my DNA now – impacting my sleep quality and overall health.

 She could never go back and make some of the details pretty.
 All she could do was move forward and make the whole beautiful.

-I knew that in order to gain strength, I needed to let go of things that were getting in the way of who I am.
-And so at college, I took the time to take my self-care seriously; went to the gym regularly, and gathered up the courage to talk to the college counselor.
+I knew that to gain strength, I needed to let go of things that were getting in the way of who I am.
+And so at college, I took the time to take my self-care seriously, went to the gym regularly, and gathered up the courage to talk to the college counsellor.

-Finding ways to positively process my past has led me to a point of understanding that the way my Father was – wasn’t his fault.
+Finding ways to process my past positively has led me to the point of understanding that the way my Father was – wasn’t his fault.
 It was his disease and his circumstances.